 Nowadays, in addition to the usual baubles and tinsel, we traditionally place a golden star on the top of the tree, symbolising the Bethlehem star.
-The star also represents the one which the three Wise Men followed to find the baby Jesus; the star is also a symbol of light.
+The star also represents the one that the three Wise Men followed to find the baby Jesus.
+The star is also a symbol of light.
 Alternatively, French Christmas trees can sometimes be topped with a ‘cimier oriental‘ or ‘pic‘ (finial) or an angel.

-At the top of a Christmas tree can be found:
+At the top of a Christmas tree are:

 Did you know?
 You can also read this article in French on our blog Mon Grand-Est!